hyperledger-labs/private-data-objects/contracts/exchange/docs/protocol_objects.md

 * `parent-authority` is either a recursive proof of authority or the ECDSA verifying key of the contract object that serves as the root of the chain of trust.
-For example, if the parent authority is a vetting organization like the BMPA, then the value of the `parent-authority` field would be the verifing key from the BMPA contract object.
+For example, if the parent authority is a vetting organization like the BMPA, then the value of the `parent-authority` field would be the verifying key from the BMPA contract object.
 Otherwise, the proof-of-authority object describes the chain of authority for the parent.

 * The `signature` is created by the parent authority using its ECDSA signing key.
 The `signature` is